 In most cases, working with the In-Context Editor requires a dedicated translation environment.
 There are two ways you can set up your environment.

-The In-Context Editor is available when you choose the Pro plan or a higher plan.
+The In-Context Editor is available when you choose the Advanced plan or a higher plan.
 Working with it usually requires a dedicated translation environment.
 You can set up your environment in either of two ways.

 Use a dedicated environment for translations only (recommended)